Vandalism & Property Crime Charges

 Criminal Charges For Vandalism & Property Destruction

-If mischief causes actual danger to life, an individual is guilty of an indictable offence and could be liable to imprisonment for life.
-For example, suppose mischief causes damage that exceeds $5,000.
+If vandalism causes actual danger to life, an individual is guilty of an indictable offence and could be liable to imprisonment for life.
+For example, suppose vandalism and property destruction causes damage that exceeds $5,000.
 In that case, they could be liable for a sentence not exceeding 10 years or an offence punishable by summary conviction.

-If you are facing charges for committing mischief in relation to a religious or educational institution that is motivated by bias or prejudice, you could be facing a sentence of up to 10 years or an offence punishable on summary conviction.
-For example, if you were causing mischief and defacing, causing property damage or otherwise vandalizing a church, you could be facing a lengthy sentence.
+If you are facing charges for committing vandalism and property destruction in relation to a religious or educational institution that is motivated by bias or prejudice, you could be facing a sentence of up to 10 years or an offence punishable on summary conviction.
+For example, if you were causing vandalism and defacing, causing property damage or otherwise vandalizing a church, you could be facing a lengthy sentence.